dmsfiris/aspectnova/README.md

 ## Use Cases

-**AspectNova Base** can be adapted into a variety of professional-grade apps:
+**AspectNova** can be adapted into a variety of professional-grade apps:

 | Category | Example Use Case | Description |
 |-----------|------------------|--------------|